sovrynn/ecdo/1-EVIDENCE/physical-material/water-bodies/README.md

 Back Sea multiproxy sealevel analysis from the same paper.
 Massive changes around 7400 and the period of the Tollman impact hypothesis (9640 BP).

 ![](img/med-refilling3.jpg)

+What I see above is markers of *above-average* water levels around 8800 BC, 7600 BC, 6000 BC, 3700 BC, and 2000 BC, evidenced by the markers that hover significantly above the trendline.

 ![](img/med-refilling4.jpg)

 This reminds me of our Mediterranean sea level discussion between S1 and S2.
 The various sites got deeper in the north and shallower in the south.